 What is LIBOR and why is it important?

 The London Interbank Offered Rate (LIBOR) is the most commonly used benchmark for short-term interest rates and often is referenced globally in documentation for derivatives, bonds, business loans and consumer financial products.
-The setting of LIBOR is made daily on London business days by submissions from LIBOR panel banks of indications of the average rates they can obtain wholesale unsecured funding in 5 currencies (USD, GBP, EUR, JPY and CHF) and 7 maturities (from overnight to 12 months).
-It is a major interest rate benchmark which as at November 2018 was estimated to underpin approximately $300tn ($30tn in GBP markets) of financial contracts including, derivatives, bonds and loans.
+The setting of LIBOR is made daily on London business days by submissions from LIBOR panel banks of indications of the average rates they can obtain wholesale unsecured funding in five currencies (USD, GBP, EUR, JPY and CHF) and seven maturities (from overnight to 12 months).
+It is a major interest rate benchmark which as at November 2018 was estimated to underpin approximately $300 trillion ($30 trillion in GBP markets) of financial contracts including, derivatives, bonds and loans.

 What is happening with LIBOR and why transition away from it?

 In 2017, the UK Financial Conduct Authority (FCA), LIBOR's regulator, decided that it would not compel LIBOR panel banks to continue to make LIBOR submissions after 2021.
 Accordingly, it is very likely that LIBOR will no longer be available after the end of 2021 and is expected to be phased out.
 Transition to alternative benchmark interest rates is underway, but much work lies ahead in order to implement a successful reference rate change by the end of 2021.